milangritta/Geocoding-with-Map-Vector/README.md

 ### Resources accompanying the ACL 2018 long paper, presented in Melbourne, Australia.

 *The accepted pdf manuscript is also included in this directory (as is the .PPTX from the Melbourne presentation).
-Video recording of the Melbourne presentation coming soon.*
+The video recording of the Melbourne presentation can be found here (https://vimeo.com/285803462).*

 ##### Abstract
 The purpose of text geolocation is to associate geographic information contained